denoslab/ensf400-lab6-terraform/README.md

 │
 │ (and one more similar warning elsewhere)
 ```
 **NOTE:** there is a warning irrelevant to our lab.
-Ignore the warning as it does not affect out steps.
+Ignore the warning as it does not affect our steps.

 We can now provision the S3 bucket specified in the configuration:
 ```bash